Urigo/graphql-scalars/website/docs/usage/regex.md

 ---
 id: regex
-title: Using the RegularExpression scalar
+title: Using the RegularExpression Scalar Factory
-sidebar_label: Using the RegularExpression scalar
+sidebar_label: Generate your own scalars from regular expressions
 ---

 ### Using the RegularExpression scalar